orstavik/JoiEvents/docs/1c_EventTarget/11_WhatIs_onclickEtc.md

 2. The exact same function can be added via both the onevent handler and `addEventListener(...)`.
 This is illustrated by the two "click one" of the second click test.

-3. The order of the onevent handler follows the same insertion order as event listeners added using the `addEventListener(..)` method.
+3. The order of the onevent handler follows the same insertion order as event listeners added using the `addEventListener(...)` method.
 This *strongly* suggests that the onevent handlers relies on the `EventTarget` API in the background.
 This is illustrated by the third dblclick test.

 4. If you change an event handler to another event handler, then the insertion order of the *first* onevent handler *still applies*!
 This means that the onevent handler most likely is a setter function that does not remove the first event listener, but simply replaces the callback variable that the onevent listener applies.
 This is illustrated by the forth mouseup test.